 - Shortness of breath.

 - Hoarseness of your voice that lasts more than a few

 to examine the inside of the chest between and in front of the lungs

 Lymph nodes are

 Lymph nodes may be enlarged or appear

-abnormal, which may indicate
+abnormal, which may mean

 sarcoidosis, infection, or cancer.
 Tissue samples are

 Abnormal growths (such as a tumor) or signs

 abscess) may be found in the chest cavity, or